Why won't the VPN connect? It tells me it's connecting, but then doesn't.

 Sometimes you may experience an issue with the VPN on Mac where it just seems to get stuck.
 It will look like it is connecting, but never get any further.

-This is because the VPN app we use at Royal Holloway, GlobalProtect, requires security permissions on your Mac to run correctly and they either haven’t been granted, or an update on your Mac means you need to grant them again.
+This is because the VPN app we use at Royal Holloway, GlobalProtect, requires security permissions to run correctly and they either haven’t been granted, or an update on your Mac means you need to grant them again.

 You should have been asked to confirm these security permissions when you installed the app, but if you didn’t click on the Open Security Preferences button (or you weren’t prompted to), GlobalProtect will be unable to connect.